Skip to main content

 • All programs that use the table with the changed schema need to be modified.

-• Vertical scaling is more effective (improving machine performance).
+• Vertical scaling (scale up) is more effective (improving machine performance).

 ACID